-The Group operates an internal control system in accordance with its 'three lines of defense' model of internal control.
+The Company operates an internal control system based on the Three Lines of Defense model.
 Specifically:

-- Operational Management Controls, being those operated within core business functions where risk is owned and managed (the first line of defense); and - A Risk Management Function and a Compliance Function, which monitor and facilitate the implementation of effective risk management and control practices and aids and guidance to the first line of defense in reporting adequate risk information through the Group's operations (the second line of defense); and - An (Internal) Audit Function, which provides assurance to the Group's Board as to the effectiveness of the first and second lines of defense through a risk-based program of testing, quality assurance, and assessment (the third line of defense).
+- First Line of Defense Operational management controls, which are executed within core business functions where risk ownership and management are maintained. - Second Line of Defense Risk management and compliance functions, which oversee and facilitate effective risk management and control practices.
+They also provide guidance to the first line of defense for reporting risk information throughout the Company's operations. - Third Line of Defense Internal audit function, which provides assurance to the Company's Board regarding the effectiveness of the first and second lines of defense through a risk-based testing, and monitoring.

-The controls operated in the Group combine preventative controls and detection controls, designed to ensure that the Group operates within its stated risk appetites and tolerances.
+The Company's controls encompasses both preventative and detection measures, ensuring operations align with the stated risk appetites and tolerances.

-The Group's internal control framework is overseen by the ARC.
-The ARC's oversight of internal controls includes the following responsibilities, in accordance with the Group's ARC charter:
+The Audit, Risk and Compliance Committee oversee the Company's internal controls framework which includes the following summary4 of responsibilities, in accordance with the Company's Audit, Risk and Compliance Committee charter:

-- Review the adequacy and effectiveness of the Group's accounting and internal control policies and procedures on a regular basis, including the responsibilities, budget and staffing of the Group's internal audit function, through inquiry and discussions with the Group's independent auditors and management of the Group; - Review with management the Group's administrative, operational and accounting internal controls, including any special audit steps adopted in light of the discovery of material control deficiencies, and evaluate whether the Group is operating in accordance with its prescribed policies, procedures and codes of conduct; - Receive periodic reports from the Group's independent auditors and management of the Group to assess the impact on the Group of significant accounting or financial reporting developments that may have a bearing on the Group; - Establish and maintain free and open means of communication between and among the Board, the Committee, the Group's independent auditors, the Group's internal audit department and management, including providing such parties with appropriate opportunities to meet separately and privately with the Committee on a periodic basis; and - Establish clear hiring policies by the Group for employees or former employees of the Group's independent auditors.
+- Review the adequacy and effectiveness of the Company's accounting and internal control policies and procedures on a regular basis, including the responsibilities, budget and staffing of the Company's internal audit function, through inquiry and discussions with the Company's independent auditors, Chief Audit Executive, and management of the Company. - Review with management the Company's administrative, operational, and accounting internal controls, including any special audit steps adopted considering the discovery of material control deficiencies, and evaluate whether the Company is operating in accordance with its prescribed policies, procedures, and codes of conduct. - Receive periodic reports from the Company's independent auditors and management of the Company to assess the impact on the Company of significant accounting or financial reporting developments. - Establish and maintain free and open means of communication between and among the Board, the Committee, the Company's independent auditors, the Company's internal audit department and management, including providing such parties with appropriate opportunities to meet separately and privately with the Committee on a periodic basis. - Establish clear hiring policies by the Company for employees or former employees of the Company's independent auditors. - To review and approve on a periodic basis the Company's framework for the assessment and management of risk, including the definition of applicable categories of risk/risk appetite, standards in relation to each category of risk and appropriate risk tolerances. - Review and assess the effectiveness of the Company's compliance program in ensuring compliance with relevant regulatory and legal requirements. - Discuss guidelines and policies governing the process by which senior management of the Company and the relevant departments of the Company assess and manage the Company's exposure to risk, as well as the Company's major financial risk exposures and the steps management has taken to monitor and control such exposures.